 How quickly it progressed

 What the person’s physical and mental health has been like

 What drugs (including alcohol and illicit drugs, especially if the person is younger) and dietary supplements (including medicinal herbs) the person uses

 Whether any drugs have been started or stopped recently

 Information may also come from medical records, the police, emergency medical personnel, or evidence such as pill bottles and certain documents.
 Documents such as a checkbook, recent letters, or notification of unpaid bills or missed appointments can indicate a change in mental function.

 If delirium is accompanied by agitation and hallucinations, delusions, or paranoia, it must be distinguished from a psychosis due to a psychiatric disorder, such as manic-depressive illness or schizophrenia.
 People with a psychosis due to a psychiatric disorder do not have confusion or memory loss, and the level of consciousness does not change.
-A psychosis that begins during old age usually indicates delirium or dementia.
+Psychotic behavior that begins during old age usually indicates delirium or dementia.